AlanHerediaG/DocAppoints/README.md

 # DocAppoints
 **WebApp for general or specific medical appointments.**
 Allows users to make appointments for new or registered patients, as well as modify existings appointments or delete.
 Users can register new doctors or patients, and make reports (future iterations).
-This is a final project for an school assignment.
+This is a final project for an school assignment, currently being developed.

 ## Requirements for this assignment
 * Flask / Django as web framework.
-* MySQL as databases.
+* MySQL as database.
 * Python.

 ## How to run